-- Set aside in the fridge for 6 hours.
+- Set aside in the fridge for 4-6 hours.
 The mixture will thicken and set.
-(If you’ve made it too thin, just add some more chia and leave to absorb the extra liquid.)
+(If it’s too thick or thin, just adjust the plant milk or chia seeds and set aside to reabsorb.)

 - Chop a mango into cubes.
 Use the last, less attractive pieces to mash up in a bowl and make a juicy mango mash from (this can be made from the bits left attached to the stone, and if you squeeze the mango pip over a bowl, you’ll get extra juice from it.)